0xLida00/e-commerce-store/README.md

 	•	Visit the homepage to browse products.
 	•	Click on a product to view its details.
 	•	Add products to the cart and view the cart contents.
-	•	Explore the About us and Contact Us pages for more information about the store.
+	•	Explore the About and Contact pages for more information about the store.

 ## Customization
 	•	Products: You can modify the products by editing the products list in app.py.